Migrate to the new policies

 threshold: 36' | kubectl apply -f-

-kumactl inspect dataplane ${DATAPLANE_NAME} --type=config --shadow --include=diff | jq '.diff' | jd -t patch2jd
+kumactl inspect dataplane $DATAPLANE_NAME --type=config --shadow --include=diff | jq '.diff' | jd -t patch2jd

-Remove the kuma.io/effect: shadow
+3. Remove the kuma.io/effect: shadow label from the new policy:

-kubectl label -n kuma-system meshcircuitbreaker cb-global kuma.io/effect-
+kubectl label -n kong-mesh-system meshcircuitbreaker cb-global kuma.io/effect-

 kubectl delete circuitbreakers --all